dongnhut/ruby-rails-interview-questions/README.md

 - What is Rails _concern_?
 - What is functionality of _helpers_?
 - Which Rails server are you using?
-- Which HTML template engine does Rails support?
+- Which HTML template engine does Rails support _by default_?
 - What are some ActiveRecords callbacks which you are familiar with?
 - Does ActiveRecord have `after_delete` callback?
 - What are the benefits of using active records as opposed to native SQL queries.
 On which occasion should you be choosing one over the other?